angx-system/angx-reader/PROPOSAL.md

 — the indexer is always running, so the next time a lookup happens, the result reflects whatever is currently true.

+Matching never weighs outcome history.
+A learning signal with contradicting witness failures ranks identically to one with only corroborations — reader surfaces both signals; judging what the contradiction means is left entirely to the steward reading them.

 ## 4. Reader on a base

 Everything above applies identically whether reader runs on a steward's own